archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 $$ (a \lor b) \land (a \lor c ) \land (c \lor -d) \\ \text{would be ([1,2,3],[[1,2],[1,3],[3,-4]])}$$

-and it would return either `UNSAT` with an empty list or `SAT` with a list of boolean assignements.
+and it would return either `UNSAT` with an empty list or `SAT` with a list of boolean assignments.

 >
 >I've integrated a parser for parsing CNF formula in [DIMACS format](http://www.satcompetition.org/2009/format-benchmarks2009.html) into the implementation above.